 DorsetFest's debut appearance was in 2014.
 However, before we became a festival, we were a village fete.
 The Three Churches Fete showcased some of the most beautiful homes in the area raising money for the churches in Hilton, Cheselbourne and Melcombe Horsey.
 These churches are not only historic buildings, but they are also the cornerstone of our rural communities.
 Therefore, the fete was run solely by volunteers.
 However, after a particularly wet fete in 2013, we decided we wanted to do something a little different.
 The collective and welcoming spirit remains at the heart of our festival.
 We may have grown, but our roots remain the same.

 Therefore, DorsetFest is still run, organised and executed exclusively by local volunteers.
-All of the money raised is split between the churches, as well as donating to Weldmar Hospice.
+If you would like to get involved please contact us - we are always looking for new volunteers and fresh ideas.
+All of the money raised is split between the churches, as well as donating to rotating charities.

 The attractive rural village of Hilton lies in a fold in the chalk downland beyond the mighty Milton Abbey.
 This is a quiet place and the church is tranquil too.
 The present building, thought to have been erected in 15c, almost certainly replaced an earlier version because there is evidence of both Saxon and Norman masonry.